Isma114/First-portfolio-website/README.md

 # First-portfolio-website
-Uppdate code with Little javascript on the menu
+Uppdated code with little javascript on the menu